Internet-Draft | CoAP pubsub | March 2025 |

 When a publisher receives a 4.29 (Too Many Requests) response, it MUST NOT send any new publication requests to the same topic-data resource before the time indicated by the Max-Age option has passed.¶

-This document defines parameters used in the messages exchanged between a client and the broker during the topic creation and configuration process (see Section 2.2).
-The table below summarizes them and specifies the CBOR key to use instead of the full descriptive name.¶
+This document defines topic properties used in the messages exchanged between a client and the broker, for example during the topic creation and configuration process (see Section 2.2).
+Table 1 summarizes them and specifies the CBOR key that MUST be used instead of the full descriptive name.¶

-Note that the media type application/core-pubsub+cbor MUST be used when these parameters are transported in the respective message fields.¶
+Note that the media type application/core-pubsub+cbor MUST be used when these topic properties are transported in the respective CoAP message payloads.¶

 Communications between each client and the broker are RECOMMENDED to be secured, e.g., by using OSCORE [RFC8613] or DTLS [RFC9147].
 Security considerations for the used secure communication protocols apply too.¶

 The content published on a topic by a publisher client SHOULD be protected end-to-end between the publisher and all the subscribers to that topic.
 In such a case, it MUST be possible to assert source authentication of the published data.
-This can be achieved at the application layer, e.g., by using COSE [RFC9052], [RFC9053], [RFC9338].¶
+This can be achieved at the application layer, e.g., by using COSE [STD96] [RFC9053].¶

 Building on [RFC9594], its application profile for publish-subscribe communication with CoAP [I-D.ietf-ace-pubsub-profile] provides a security model that can be used in the architecture presented in this document, in order to enable secure communication between the different parties as well as secure, authorized operations of publishers and subscribers that fulfill the requirements above.¶